I&O AI For Emergency Dental Calls

 Dental emergencies require clinical judgment

 Correct.
-The AI should not diagnose, recommend medication, or decide treatment.
-It should capture the caller's words and route according to the practice's approved rules.
+The AI should not diagnose, recommend medication, decide treatment, interpret swelling, or decide where the patient should receive care.
+It should capture the caller's words and follow the practice's approved next-step rules.

 We need to protect doctor time after hours

-The call path can separate existing patients, new-patient inquiries, swelling language, trauma, post-op concerns, and non-urgent scheduling so the right callbacks rise first.
+The call path can separate existing patients, new-patient inquiries, swelling language, trauma, post-op concerns, payment questions, routine scheduling, and non-urgent messages so the right callbacks rise first.

 Some patients need emergency-room language

-That language should be practice-approved. iando.ai can deliver the approved instruction for life-threatening or out-of-scope situations while documenting the call.
+That language should be practice-approved. iando.ai can deliver the approved instruction for life-threatening or out-of-scope situations while documenting what was said and what the caller reported.

 Can AI answer emergency dentist calls safely?

-Yes, when it is limited to approved intake and routing.
+Yes, when it is limited to approved intake and next-step language.
 It should not diagnose, recommend medication, or tell a caller what treatment they need.

 What happens with swelling or severe pain?

-The call path captures what the caller reports, flags the concern according to practice rules, and routes to the approved same-day, after-hours, callback, or emergency instruction path.
+The call path captures what the caller reports, flags the concern according to practice rules, and moves the caller to the approved same-day, after-hours, callback, or emergency-instruction path without diagnosis or medication advice.

 Can it handle new patients after hours?